BenjaminPeter/rangeexpansion/rangeExpansion/README.md

 ###### Outgroups
 Outgroup Individuals are individuals assumed to be ancestral to the population of interest.
 Their alleles can be used to determine the most likely ancestral state of an allele.
-If more than one outgroup is specified, there might be disagreements between the state of the outgroup.
-In this case, there are two options:
-    outgroup.disagreement = 'remove' #removes SNP whose ancestral state is ambiguous outgroup.disagreement = 'majority' # remove ties, keep SNP with majority for an allele
 ######    Regions
 Regions are sets of populations that can be analyzed independently, i.e. they correspond to clusters that a priory are thought to have a different origin.